 and are paid in the same manner as other MA plans depending on the plan’s

-registration and risk adjustment payment methodology.
-All of SNPs must abide
+registration and risk adjustment payment methodology. medicare advantage agents near me All of SNPs must abide

 by present CMS advice on cost sharing requirements.

 Plans include care-coordination services to help you understand your

 illness and follow your physician’s treatment regimen.
 Health insurance agency Or you may have